René Théodore Berthon: Life

 Lady Morgan.
 Several of his historical pictures are at Versailles.
 He died in Paris in 1859.

 His daughter, Sidonie Berthon, a miniature painter, was a pupil of her father and of Mme de Mirbel.
 She was born in Paris in 1817, and died in 1871.

-Lady Morgan, portrait, now at the National Gallery of Ireland.

 His son, George Théodore Berthon, was a portrait artist who emigrated to England and then to Canada.